steflovo/Regressions/README.md

-These guidelines are meant to provide
+This is a pratical guide meant to provide .
+It is not meant to provide the theoretical underpinning the simple calculations.